-Notify users if Internet Explorer is not the default web browser
+Notify users if Internet Explorer isn’t the default web browser

-Turn off Adobe Flash in Internet Explorer and prevent applications from using Internet Explorer technology to instantiate Flash objects
+Turn off Adobe Flash in Internet Explorer and prevent apps from using Internet Explorer technology to instantiate Flash objects

 Turn off flip ahead feature

 Using group policy, IT Pros can customize Internet Explorer to fit the needs of their business.
-For more information, see Group Policy Settings in Internet Explorer 10.
+For more info, see Group Policy Settings in Internet Explorer 10.

-The Best Browser for the Enterprise
+The best browser for the enterprise

 Internet Explorer 10 maintains our strong commitment to providing support to IT departments.
 As part of Windows 8, Internet Explorer 10 is supported for the life of the operating system, with dedicated, enterprise-level hotfix and security responses.
 This gives businesses the predictability and consistency they need to plan deployments or business-critical technologies.

-Internet Explorer 10 gives IT departments the ability to fully customize the browser for their users while providing the ability to maintain the safety and protection they have come to trust.
-With the IEAK and Group Policy, IT Pros can create a custom deployment enabling only those features that make sense for their organizations.
-Features like SmartScreen and Enhanced Protected Mode means corporate data is better protected and users are more aware of threats and problems.
+Internet Explorer 10 gives you the ability to fully customize the browser for your users while giving you the ability to maintain the safety and protection you’ve come to trust.
+With the IEAK and Group Policy, you can create a custom deployment enabling only those features that make sense for your organization.
+Features like SmartScreen Filter and Enhanced Protected Mode mean corporate data is better protected and users are more aware of threats and problems.